S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 1.5: Objection

-_An **objection** is a reason why doing something stands in the way of (more) effective response to a driver._
+_An **objection** is a reason why doing something stands in the way of (more) effective response to an organizational driver (or objective)._

-Objections contain information that reveals:

-- a certain or likely consequence of harm (not considered safe enough to try)
-- ways to improve proposals, decisions, existing agreements or actions
+Objections contain information that reveals **certain or likely consequence of harm** and/or **opportunities to immediately improve** proposals, decisions, existing agreements or actions.

 ---

-### Qualify Objections
+## Objection (cont.)

 It's the accountability of individuals to raise potential objections.

-Those accountable for the action or (proposed) agreement in question, are responsible for *considering arguments and addressing qualified objections.*

 Withholding objections can harm the ability of individuals, groups or the whole organization to respond to organizational drivers.

 Being able to raise *potential* objections at any time means decisions only need *to be good enough for now and safe enough to try*.

+Those accountable for the action or (proposed) agreement in question, are responsible for *considering arguments and addressing objections.*

 ---
+### Objection (cont.)

+When seeking out potential objections, consider:

+- **effectiveness**: Why the intended outcome would not (or only partially) be achieved.
+- **efficiency**: Why it would be wasteful to proceed as proposed (or previously agreed).
+- **side-effects**: The negative consequences something would have elsewhere (in the same domain, or in the wider organization, or beyond).

+---

-### Qualify Objections (cont.)
+### Objection (cont.)

-_How would doing this impede - or miss an opportunity to improve - flow of value to any organizational driver?_

-Objections stop:
+The information revealed by objections can be used to improve:

 -   current and planned action
--   people from executing on decisions
+-   people executing on decisions
--   existing agreements from continuing without being reconsidered
+-   existing agreements
--   proposals from becoming agreements
+-   proposals

 ---

+## Qualify Objections

+Some arguments raised are not in fact objections.
+Distinguish between objections, which always reveal useful information, and other arguments only based on opinion, preference or concerns.

+To find out whether an argument qualifies as an objection, a facilitator might ask the group:

+_“Do you think this argument qualifies as an objection?”_

+If nobody disagrees with the argument, an objection typically qualifies, otherwise aim to discover the actual objection or to reveal the misconception.

+---

 ### Understanding Objections

-Some Helpful Questions:
+Some helpful questions:

 -   How does the argument relate to this specific proposal or agreement?
 -   Does the argument reveal how a (proposed or current) **action or agreement**: